nodejs/nan/README.md

 <a name="api_nan_make_callback"></a>
 ### NanMakeCallback(target, func, argc, argv)

 Use instead of `node::MakeCallback` to call javascript functions.
-This is the only proper way of calling functions.
+This (or `NanCallback`) is the only proper way of calling functions.
+You must _*never, ever*_ directly use `Function::Call`, it will lead to run-time failures.

 <a name="api_nan_compile_script"></a>
 ### NanCompileScript(Handle<String> s [, const ScriptOrigin&amp; origin])